uwituzeb/healthcare-facility-planning-capstone-project/README.md

-# Healthcare Facility Finder
+# HealthAccess

-AI-powered healthcare facility planning system for Rwanda using satellite imagery and machine learning.
+ML-powered healthcare facility planning system for Rwanda using satellite imagery and machine learning.

 ## Overview